awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 The Greengrass Docker application deployment connector makes it easier to run your Docker images on an AWS IoT Greengrass core\.
 The connector uses Docker Compose to start a multi\-container Docker application from a `docker-compose.yml` file\.
 Specifically, the connector runs `docker-compose` commands to manage Docker containers on a single core device\.
 For more information, see [Overview of Docker Compose](https://docs.docker.com/compose/) in the Docker documentation\.
 The connector can access Docker images stored in Docker container registries, such as Amazon Elastic Container Registry \(Amazon ECR\), Docker Hub, and private Docker trusted registries\.

-After you deploy the Greengrass group, the connector starts the Docker containers\.
-It runs the `docker-compose up` command and then publishes the status of the command to an [output MQTT topic](#docker-app-connector-data-output)\.
+After you deploy the Greengrass group, the connector pulls the latest images and starts the Docker containers\.
+It runs the `docker-compose pull` and `docker-compose up` command\.
+Then, the connector publishes the status of the command to an [output MQTT topic](#docker-app-connector-data-output)\.
 It also logs status information about running Docker containers\.
 This makes it possible for you to monitor your application logs in Amazon CloudWatch\.
 For more information, see [Monitoring with AWS IoT Greengrass logs](greengrass-logs-overview.md)\.
 The connector also starts Docker containers each time the Greengrass daemon restarts\.
 The number of Docker containers that can run on the core depends on your hardware\.

 The Docker containers run outside of the Greengrass domain on the core device, so they can't access the core's inter\-process communication \(IPC\)\.
 However, you can configure some communication channels with Greengrass components, such as local Lambda functions\.
 For more information, see [Communicating with Docker containers](#docker-app-connector-communicating)\.